schadenfred/proscrypt-koans/README.md

 > [A]ny conflict could be viewed as a duel wherein each adversary observes (O) his opponent's actions, orients (O) himself to the unfolding situation, decides (D) on the most appropriate response or counter-move, then acts (A).
 The competitor who moves through this OODA-loop cycle the fastest gains an inestimable advantage by disrupting his enemy's ability to respond effectively.

-There's much more to Boyd's thinking but let's get started with an observation, or a story, take your pick, for our first loop.
+There's much more to Boyd but let's get started with an observation, or a story, take your pick, for our first loop.

 ## Observe

-Last winter, I broke my glasses skiing in Lake Tahoe, and was out of contact lenses, and so went to [Deputy Optics](https://www.deputyoptics.com/) in Carson City, Nevada.
+Last winter, I broke my glasses skiing in Lake Tahoe, and was out of contact lenses, and so went to [Deputy Optics](https://www.deputyoptics.com/) down in Carson City].

 I showed Wesley, the Optician, my broken glasses.

 He asked if I had my prescription.

-I didn't -- Who keeps eyeglass prescriptions in their wallet though anyways, right? -- so Wesley called my optometrist's office, only to be told the prescription was out of date, and that it was the optometrist's policy not to send out-of-date prescriptions.
-Since I didn't have time to get an appointment with a nearby optometrist, Wesley used a machine to analyze the broken glasses to guess at the prescription, told me he'd have a new pair based on it ready the next day, wired my broken frames together, and sent me home.
-No problem there, at least with Wesley -- I'm still impressed by his customer service, and that he seemed to so genuinely care -- but it bugged me that the optometrist wouldn't even send a copy of the old prescription.
+I didn't -- Who keeps eyeglass prescriptions in their wallet though anyways, right?

+Wesley called my optometrist's office, only to be told the prescription was out of date.
+And also that it was the optometrist's policy not to send out-of-date prescriptions because people might die.
+Since I didn't have time to get an appointment with a local optometrist, Wesley used a machine to analyze the broken glasses to guess at the prescription.
+Then he told me he'd have a new pair based on the machine prescription ready the next day, before wiring my broken frames together and sending me home.

+No problem there, at least with Wesley.
+I'm still impressed by his customer service, and that he seemed to so genuinely care.
+But it bugged me that the optometrist wouldn't even send a copy of the old prescription.
 I mean, it's my medical record, not hers, and I payed for it, so why can't I just have a copy?
 Am I right?

 Or amirite?

-Well it turns out that I'm wrong, and that I'm the fuckface, and that optometrists in California and pretty much everywhere else have bribed their state legislatures to keep opticians from making glasses based on out of date prescriptions.
+Well it turns out that I'm wrong, and that I'm a total fuckface, and that optometrists in California and pretty much every state have bribed their legislatures to keep opticians from making glasses based on out of date prescriptions.
 I guess I don't blame them.
 If I could use the government to force everyone who wants to learn programming to pay me for this tutorial, I would.

 "But I'm poor," you'd say.